Grass Valley Veterinary Hospital is locally operated as a proud member of the PetVet Care Centers Network.

 PetVet respects your privacy and is committed to protecting your personal information.
 Please see our privacy notice for additional information about our data practices.

 The Medical Director (MD) is responsible for providing strong leadership for the hospital, managing and mentoring associate veterinarians, and assuring regulatory compliance relating to the practice of veterinary medicine.
 The MD is also responsible for maintaining an environment of teamwork in which the highest quality veterinary medicine is delivered.
 In partnership with the hospital leadership team, the MD holds shared responsibility for the financial health of the hospital, directing staff and the overall management of practice operations.
 The MD also serves as a staff veterinarian in addition to the administrative and leadership duties of the MD role.
 Effective MDs demonstrate strong work and professional ethics, a positive attitude, and uphold a high standard of patient care.
+They are part of the foundation upon which successful veterinary practices are built and directly impact and influence hospital culture and morale.

 Hospital Overview: